ETSI MEC model in Simu5G

 Running an emulated system

 We now describe the configuration required to run a MEC system in emulation mode within Simu5G.
 More in detail, the following operations will be highlighted: routing rules, in both the simulator and the host running the real applications, and the configuration to instruct the MEC orchestrator to manage the instantiation of a real MEC app.
-In our test, both the UE app and the MEC app are real applications running on the same host where Simu5G runs.
-The real applications replicate the behavior described above in a network scenario including one car and one MEC host.
-The Device app runs inside the UE and communicates with the real UE app through the serialization and deserialization of the messages of the interface mentioned earlier.
+In this example, both the UE app and the MEC app are real applications running on the same host where Simu5G runs.
+The real applications replicate the behavior described in the fully simulated example above and the 5G scenario includes one UE, i.e the car, and one MEC host.
+The Device app runs inside the UE and communicates with the real UE app through the serialization and deserialization of the messages feature offered by the OMNeT++ platform.

 ############## Ext Interface configuration ##############